 For those buildings that pre-date BIM, it is not too late to benefit from BIM services.
 2D and 3D models can be created retrospectively and asset data added to form a BIM model.
 Buildings are scanned with a laser, or pictures can be taken using cameras or a drone.
 A point cloud is created from this data which is then used to create a realistic scale model.
 This shows correct dimensions of all the rooms and areas within, which can be colour coded according to requirements, such as with their function, who is renting them, or what standard they must be upheld to (for example, the level of cleanliness required for different hospital rooms).
 A CAFM system is then integrated to provide connection with an asset database, which provides the remaining information required for the BIM model.

 With limited budgets and high pressure to perform, FM can sometimes be a risk averse, ‘wait and see’ industry.
 The government public sector mandate seemed to take the industry by surprise, and BIM integration has not happened as quickly as expected.
 But, increasing levels of BIM adoption has provided case studies of successful BIM implementation (for both new and existing buildings) and the roll out of the government’s strategy for Level 3 BIM has helped to provide a better understanding of what the future holds for FM.

-It is now easier than ever to use the required tools, thanks to integration with IWMS providing a familiar platform on which to make updates and view the models, and there is more data available on which to provide a credible business case.
-25 years ago the FM industry was managing its facilities on spreadsheets and paper until IWMS software revolutionized this process.
-The same is now happening with BIM, and those not planning to incorporate this process into their organizations risk finding themselves lagging behind the competition.
+It is now easier than ever to use the required tools, thanks to integration with CAFM providing a familiar platform on which to make updates and view the models, and there is more data available on which to provide a credible business case.
+25 years ago the FM industry was managing its facilities on spreadsheets and paper until CAFM software revolutionised this process.
+The same is now happening with BIM, and those not planning to incorporate this process into their organisations risk finding themselves lagging behind the competition.